Will-So/Lending_Club/readme.md

 # Lessons Learned
 1. Write down a basic example of the tool before I actually get started with the thing.
 Starting with something complicated is bound to fail even if you think the thing is going to work alright.
-2. Read the documentaiton more `predict_proba(X)` is a nice touch that should have worked a bit better.
+2. Read the documentation more `predict_proba(X)` is a nice touch that should have worked a bit better.
 This is also enabling us to get our thresholds better.
+4. Never assume that dealing with someone else's data is going to be trivially easy even if you have been having a great experience with them previously.
+4.

 # General Thoughts on Modeling Risk